itsee-birmingham/django_wce_api/README.md

 -   last_modified_by
 -   version_number

-All models in apps which intend to use the api model for creating and saving models **must** be based on this abstract model rather than the one provided by Django, unless the model itself includes all of the fields specified above.
+All models in apps which intend to use the API model for creating and saving models **must** be based on this abstract model rather than the one provided by Django, unless the model itself includes all of the fields specified above.

-To work with all of the functions of the api app each model must include the following variables or functions (not all are required for all functions):
+To work with all of the functions of the API app each model must include the following variables or functions (not all are required for all functions):

-- AVAILABILITY - a string which determines the availability of the model through the api (see below on decorators for supported values)
+- AVAILABILITY - a string which determines the availability of the model through the API (see below on decorators for supported values)

 - SERIALIZER - a string containing the class name of the serializer for this model.
-The serializer itself should be added to the serializers.py file for the app (see section on api serializers)
+The serializer itself should be added to the serializers.py file for the app (see section on API serializers)

-- REQUIRED_FIELDS - a list of the fields required when creating an object using the api.
+- REQUIRED_FIELDS - a list of the fields required when creating an object using the API.
 This should be the list of minimum fields required for the object to be created.

 - get_serialization_fields() - a function that returns the fields that will be included in the serialization by default